pilvikala/bitrise-step-snyk/README.md

 ## How to use this Step

+### Add this step in Bitrise Workflow Editor

+This step uses Snyk CLI and `snyk-to-html` to test your code, dependencies, and report results either to Bitrise or Snyk.
+The following configuration options are avialable:

+- Auth Token

+  Your Snyk authentication token (see https://app.snyk.io/account).
+This should be set in Secrets using the `SNYK_AUTH_TOKEN `variable.

+- Command (default `test`)

+  This is the CLI command to run with Snyk.

+- Severity threshold (default `low`)

+   Only report vulnerabilities of the provided level or higher (low/medium/high/critical).

+- Fail on issues (default `yes`)

+   Specifies whether to fail the build or not based on the results found by Snyk.

+   Snyk by default returns an error code from the test command.
+This may break your Bitrise workflow.
+By specifying `no`, the build can continue even if vulnerabilities are found.

+- Create HTML Report  (default `no`)

+   Specifies whether to create an HTML report.

+   If set to `yes`, an HTML report will be created and available as a build artifact

+- Monitor (default `no`)

+   If enabled, imports the snapshot of dependencies to Snyk for continuous monitoring after a successful test.

+   Set this value to `yes` to import the snapshot of dependencies to Snyk after a successful test.
+Snyk will then start monitoring the dependencies for new vulnerabilities and alert when a new vulnerability is discovered.

+- Target file

+   The path to the manifest file to be used by Snyk.
+Should be provided if non-standard.

+- Organization:

+   Name of the Snyk organisation name, under which this project should be tested and monitored.

+   If omitted the default organization will be used.

+- Additional arguments:

+   You can provide additional arguments to pass to Snyk CLI.
+Refer to the Snyk CLI help page for information on additional arguments.

+### Testing your project dependencies (`snyk test` command)

+Refer to Snyk documentation for the list of supported languages and package managers.
+You can use the step with default settings.
+Consider adding `--all-projects` as an additional argument if you want to scan a monorepo.

+### Static code analysis (Snyk code test command)

+Refer to Snyk documentation for the list of supported languages and package managers.
+To test using Snyk Code, specify the `command` option as `code test`.

+### CLI

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), just `git clone` this repository, `cd` into it's folder in your Terminal/Command Line and call `bitrise run test`.